kedarchandrayan/skill-detect-kompass/README.md

 # Smart Talent Rover APIs

-These APIs and asynchronous processes serve the web functions of Smart Talent Rover.
+APIs and asynchronous processes to serve the web functions of Smart Talent Rover.

 ## DB Schema